errikos/di-grades-en/README.md

 To be able to compile the template you need `xelatex`, as well as the packages used by the class.

+Special thanks to @ividim for fine tuning some details.
 For any suggestion or if you find a bug, please email me: e.dona[at]di.